lkerr/groundfish-MSE/documentation/econ_module.md

 * **price_prep.do** : Construct output prices at the spstock2-date-post level and input prices at the hullnum-spstock2-date-post level.
 Quota prices are at the hullnum-spstock2-month-post level, but stored with the other input prices.
 Quota prices may vary by hullnum because some vessels are DAS scallopers and others are IFQ scallopers.
 Note -- right now, we are only have Post period prices ready.
 All simulations are currently using 2010-2015 prices.
 * **multiplier_prep.do** : Construct multipliers at the hullnum-spstock2-month-post level.

+Outputs of these are:

+1. Four files containing asc logit coefficients corresponding to each gear and time period.

+    a.  asclogit_gillnet_post_coefs.txt
+    a.  asclogit_trawl_post_coefs.txt
+    a.  asclogit_gillnet_pre_coefs.txt
+    a.  asclogit_trawl_pre_coefs.txt

+2. Files containing catch limits.
+We might want to simulate at the actual catch limits or a particular year.
+    a.  catch_limits_2010_2017.csv - the catch limits for 2010-2017
+    a.  catch_limits_2017.csv - just the 2017 catch limits
+    a.  annual_sector_catch_limits.csv - the catch limits averaged over 2010-2017

+3. A small dataset of spstock2 names: stocks_in_choiceset.dta.
+I'm not sure what this is used for.

+### R preprocessing code

 * **pre_process_econ_MSE.R:** This is a wrapper to finish processing data for the MSE type simulation.
 This has been tested to work on a "data_for_mse" dataset.

+* **pre_process_AB_validation.R:** This is a wrapper to finish processing data for the "validation simulations".
+You will may need to change paths to directories.
+We set all the input and output filenames here.
+This has been tested to work on a "POSTasPOST" dataset.

 * **pre_process_AB_counterfactual.R:** This is a wrapper to finish processing data for the Counterfactual type simulation.
 This has been tested to work on a "data_for_mse" dataset.
 Notably, quota prices are zeroed out for the Groundfish stocks.

-* **pre_process_AB_validation.R:** This is a wrapper to  run *all* of the R and stata code to set data up for "counterfactual simulations".
-You will need to change paths to directories, you may need to change some filenames.
-We set all the input and output filenames here.
-This has been tested to work on a "POSTasPOST" dataset.